 Senate Bill 822-Vessel Safety by Senator Rodriguez

-As of the writing of this report, this bill does not have a linked House companion.
+The bill still does not have a linked House companion.
 The bill has three committee references, Senate Criminal Justice, Senate Appropriations Committee on Criminal Justice and Civil Justice and Senate Fiscal Policy.